jnguyen1192/B2/FromShallowToDeepRepresentationForMultimediaDatabase/Deep/README.md

 To create a descriptor directory.
 You need to launch the unittest with some pictures on the dataset directory then duplicate them on the dataset_jpg directory.

-To launch the flash application.
+To launch the flask application.
-You will find every test on Deep/flask-image-search-deep :
+Launch those commands :
+* cd "Crystal Project #2"
+* chmod +x app.sh
-* python3 app.py
+* ./app.sh

+And follow the instructions.
+If it won't work you can contact me at johnny.nguyen@etu.unice.fr

 ## References
 - Frederic, P from Shallow to Deep Representation for multimedia database.
 Lectures 2019.